 One thing they all have in common is that they are collaborative, client-centered, and dedicated to helping people move towards greater health and well-being.

-What should I expect from a health coach?
+What should YOU expect from a health coach?

 At the bare minimum, a health coach should: